 | Call Information:

-Special Issue Call for Papers: The Locus of Linguistic Variation
+Call information: Deadline Extension for Special Issue: The Locus of Linguistic Variation

 Early accounts of generative grammar (e.g., Chomsky 1965) postulated a firm separation between the variability present in language production and the grammar itself.
 Performance was regarded as extraneous to the key object of study, grammatical competence.
 Around the same time, early researchers in sociolinguistics moved to explicitly integrate variation into the grammar, developing such concepts as inherent variability (Weinreich, Labov, and Herzog 1968) and variable rules (Cedergren and Sankoff 1974).
 Half a century and three major ''waves'' of sociolinguistic scholarship later, the study of language- and speaker-internal variation has grown into a substantial linguistic discipline.